 How generous do you want to be with your slices?

-Wedding portions are always sized smaller than Dessert or Party portions.
+When cutting a cake, most people will serve a Dessert Portion.
+For wedding cakes, generally, the size served is a Finger Portion.
 Below is a guide based on these popular sizes, but you may wish to be more generous – in this case it’s always best to go for a larger sized cake.

 For sponge cakes, we generally use the Dessert portion as it’s difficult to cut in small portions.
 Fruit cake is much richer and denser than sponge so is traditionally served in Finger portions.
 Fruit cake always yields more portions but again, it’s how you wish to serve your cake that will decide the size you need.